gaois/DuchasAPI-docs/README.md

 > `'https://API_KEY_HERE@test.duchas.ie/api/v0.5/cbed/1740563'`

-## API access permissions
+## API access privileges

-The Dúchas API will cater to a number of different consumer types, including public users, archival users and internal systems.
-As a result of this, each API user and their associated API key is granted access permissions in accordance with our Terms of Service.
-Material that has been deemed sensitive by our editorial team is withheld from public API consumers, for example, as well as other metadata designed for internal use.
-If you have any questions regarding your current permissions level please [contact us](mailto:eolas@duchas.ie).
+The Dúchas API caters to a number of different consumer types, including public users, archival users and internal clients.
+As a result of this, each API user—identified through their associated API key—is granted access permissions in accordance with our Terms of Service.
+Privileged consumers have access to material that is not yet ready, or is deemed unsuitable, for publication as well as  internal editorial metadata.
+They can also filter query results according to certain additional parameters.
+Metadata and query parameters which are unavailable to public consumers are labelled 'Privileged' in the API documentation.
+Generally speaking, only internal clients in UCD and DCU are privileged consumers.
+If you have any questions regarding your current access privileges please [contact us](mailto:eolas@duchas.ie).

 ## Security